Doug Drabek

-Douglas Dean Drabek (born July 25, 1962) is an American former Major League Baseball pitcher and current Pitching Coach for the Reno Aces, the Triple-A affiliate of the Arizona Diamondbacks.
-He played for the New York Yankees, Pittsburgh Pirates, Houston Astros, Chicago White Sox and Baltimore Orioles between 1986 and 1998.
+Douglas Dean Drabek (born July 25, 1962) is an American former professional baseball pitcher, and a current minor league baseball coach.
+He is the pitching coach for the Reno Aces, the Triple-A affiliate of the Arizona Diamondbacks of Major League Baseball (MLB).
+He played in MLB for the New York Yankees, Pittsburgh Pirates, Houston Astros, Chicago White Sox and Baltimore Orioles between 1986 and 1998.
 Drabek batted and threw right-handed.
 Known for his fluid pitching motion and sound mechanics, he won the National League Cy Young Award in 1990.
+Drabek was an MLB All-Star in 1994.

 Early life

 Drabek was born in Victoria, Texas.
 He attended St. Joseph High School in Victoria, where he played football and baseball.
 Drabek was drafted by the Cleveland Indians in the 4th round of the June 1980 MLB Draft, but did not sign.
-He then attended the University of Houston and played three seasons for the Cougars baseball team.
+He attended the University of Houston and played three seasons for the Cougars baseball team.
 Following his junior year, Drabek was drafted by the Chicago White Sox in the 11th round of the June 1983 MLB Draft and signed on June 11.